bharathkotari/controlling-turtlebot-turtlesim-using-mobilephone-sensors/README.md

 3. and run the command "rosrun mob_control willtry.py"  ( source the workspace if this is not working using "source devel/setup.bash")
 4. run that app first and run this command .

-how to initilise hyperimu app
+how to initilize hyperimu app
 1. just see your routers/computer ip address using ifconfig in linux
 2. go to settings > select udp
 3. and edit the ip address of target